 You also heard from a defense witness who reasoned, “I know Christmas’ origins are wrong, but I know in my heart why I go to church at Christmas—it’s to honor Jesus—and I believe it’s what’s in my heart that counts!”

 Absolutely—the heart does count!
 That’s big on God’s list of qualities!
-But don’t forget what Jesus said about the heart in Mark 7:6-9: “This people honors Me with their lips, but their heart is far from Me.
+But don’t forget what Jesus said about the heart in: “This people honors Me with their lips, but their heart is far from Me.
 And in vain they worship Me, teaching as doctrines the commandments of men.
 For laying aside the commandment of God, you hold the tradition of men.”
 Jesus doesn’t accept just any worship, even if in our heart we think it’s okay.

 Notice, too, He said, “All too well you reject the commandment of God, that you may keep your tradition.”

 Christmas offers a prime example of this.
 Isn’t God the One who said, “Do not lie”?
 But what is one of the biggest Christmas traditions people cling to?
 Lying to kids about Santa Claus!
 How does that honor Jesus, who commands us not to lie!
 And don’t forget Easter.
 How do people lie to their kids that rabbits lay eggs, then trot off to church saying it’s all about worshipping God?

 Do we really think we can reject doing what God says, instead borrowing religious practices from pagan religions, and think He’ll be happy about it because we say “my heart’s right”?

 Tradition does not trump obedience.
 If our heart’s right, won’t we be striving to worship God “in spirit and in truth,” as Jesus told the Samaritan woman ()?